By Trilio Content Team | October 3, 2022

 - Going through the OpenStack release notes to identify potential incompatibilities between your existing deployment and the upgraded release.

-- Determine the maximum acceptable downtime and notify users about possible service interruption.
+- Determine the maximum acceptable downtime and notify users about possible service interruptions.

 - Back up all data, especially databases and configuration files.